asadmisrani/capstonemodule1.github.io/README.md

 ### Deployment

-You can deploy this project using:
+- You can use GitHub Pages to deploy this project.

 <!--
 Example: